 Single Leg Glute Bridge

-Strong glutes come with an insane amount of benefits (read why you should train glutes).
-And of course, the glute muscles look good when strong too!
+Strong glutes come with an insane amount of benefits (read daily benefits of strong glutes).

-If you're really serious about improving your glutes, you can check out a few of my favorite glute exercises as well as these fun glute bridge variations.
+If you're really serious about improving your glutes, you can check out a few of my favorite hip dominant exercises to grow glutes as well as these fun glute bridge variations.

 Unilateral Hamstring Curl

 Hamstrings are both a knee flexor and a hip extender- they're pretty important.
-On top of their functions, hamstrings are prone to injury.
+On top of their functions, hamstrings are prone to injury (which is why these hamstring exercises for runners are so important).

 Supported Single Leg Deadlift